Abaychandrasurya/ESP32-WiFi-Check/README.md

 |-----------|--------------------|
 | USB       | Computer (via cable)|

-> ⚠️ Make sure you're using a **USB data cable** (not just a charging cable) to upload the code and view Serial Monitor output.
+> -⚠️ Make sure you're using a **USB data cable** (not just a charging cable) to upload the code and view Serial Monitor output.
-> ⚠️Make sure to power the ESP32 through USB when programming and running the sketch.
+> -⚠️Make sure to power the ESP32 through USB when programming and running the sketch.

 ---